sheenarbw/eleventy-tilde-template/README.md

 # TODO

-- write content contribution docs
-- make it pretty o.O
+- figure out display of flavour overrides
-- ingest into Tilde
+- ingest into Tilde with new flavour structure
-- search (do we need this?)
+- allow users to switch between flavours when viewing content
+- mdx
+- syllabus/course pages